-It started, as it invariably does, with an idea, long ago but not forgotten.
+It started, as all great things invariably do, with an idea.
 Since I first heard about The Tube Challenge it’s been one of my favourite Guinness World Records.
 270 stations of the London Underground in less than 16 hours; a game of logistics, stamina and dumb luck – it only takes one train to be delayed on one line for the whole thing to be thrown out of whack.

 Scale The Tube Challenge up to the max and you have The Odyssey Expedition.